The following people are writing the program modules or contributing through editing and suggestions.

-Associate Professor Penelope (Pep) Serow is Project Leader of the Nauru Teacher Education Project at the University of New England.
+Associate Professor Penelope (Pep) Serow is the Project Leader of the Nauru Teacher Education Project at the University of New England.
 Pep teaches Mathematics Education to pre-service and in-service teachers within primary, secondary, and post-graduate programs.

 Emily is a qualified early childhood teacher (UNE) with more than 15 years of experience, specialising in inclusion programs for children of military families.
 She is passionate about encouraging all early childhood services to respectfully acknowledge and develop an understanding of the challenges military families and children face, with a focus on embedding age-appropriate, sustainable programs.
 Coming from a military family herself, Emily has genuine insight into the issues these children face.
 She currently runs a consulting company Small Hands Early Learning.
-Prior to this, she has worked as a director, an international consultant and, most recently, an inclusion professional for the NSW/ACT Inclusion Agency in a role where she supported many military families.
+Prior to this, she worked as a director, an international consultant and, most recently, an inclusion professional for the NSW/ACT Inclusion Agency in a role where she supported many military families.
 Emily has also independently founded education projects, both in Australia and internationally.

 Alison is an early childhood educator (B Education EC from UNE) with 28 years of experience in various roles in early childhood.
-She is part of a defence family and faced the many challenges during relocations with young children and enjoyed the rewards of being part of a supportive community.
-She is has a keen interest both professionally and personally to be part of this project as a volunteer.
+She is part of a defence family and faced many challenges during relocations with young children and enjoyed the rewards of being part of a supportive community.
+She has a keen interest both professionally and personally to be part of this project as a volunteer.

 Tegan is the 4G Family Support Team Leader for NSW Legacy Club Services.
 Tegan works to support the families of veterans who have passed away or who suffer from ongoing debilitating mental health issues.
 Tegan’s background is counselling and child protection and she has a keen interest in supporting families and keeping them safe.